microtoby2023/FlappyBird/README.md

     - Take the user input and adjust the velocity and acceleration
 - Create ground
     - Figure out a way to generate infinite ground
+        - This might not be necessary if we fix the bird and move the tubes.
+        - However, it's still good to know such techniques.
 - Create tubes
 - Add user interface.
     - Start the game